 We aim to conclude the assessment process with four to six months from the date of application.
-During this period the potential foster parent will be allocated a qualified social worker who will visit the applicants within their home for approximately six to eight occasions to collect information about all members of the household and the applicant's experience and skills in relation to fostering.

-The information obtained from the home assessment will form the basis of the Form F Assessment Report.
+During this period the potential foster parent will be allocated a qualified social worker who will visit the applicants within their home for approximately six to eight occasions to collect information about all members of the household and the applicant's the basis of the Form F Assessment Report.
 In addition to the home assessment all applicants are required to attend mandatory preparation training.
 This training is generally held over a period of three days and consists of six modules that the potential foster parent must complete.
 This training provides potential foster parents with evidence for TSD training standards workbook and incorporates such areas as the responsibilities of being a foster parent, understanding children and young people's experiences and behaviours, working in partnership with other agencies, safer caring principles and dealing with allegations.